 To investigate the effect of northern cod decline on capelin mortality, we developed an index of total mortality from the spring acoustic survey from 1982-2015.
 Annual estimates of abundance by age-class were rearranged to create a time series of abundance estimates for cohorts that were spawned from 1977 to 2013.
 For each cohort, we solved the exponential decay function

-Nt+1=Nte-Z
+Na+1=Nae-Z